DominicRacine/scully-percent-encoded-routes/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.11.

-This project was design to reproduce a bug related to routes containing spaces use with the scully SSG.
+This project was design to reproduce a bug related to routes containing spaces used with the scully SSG.

 # Reproducing the problem

 Run `npm install`.

 Run `ng build`.

 Run `npx scully`.

 Now visit `http://localhost:1668/Page%201`.

+You should see that the page is not loading.

 Now visit `http://localhost:1668/Page2`.

+You should see that this page is loading.

 # General Setup